ecnopdev/coffee-place/README.md

 # coffee-place
-Simple Queuing System For SPH Tech Day
+Simple Real-time Queuing System using Dialog Flow and Firebase.